Las Vegas attorney Nick Wooldridge understands that education is the solid foundation for a productive life and success beyond just a career.

 Mr. Wooldridge has embraced Martin Luther King’s quote, “Injustice anywhere is a threat to justice everywhere.”
 The civil rights leader’s words are a threat found throughout the entire garment of Mr. Wooldridge’s life, career, and daily compass.

 Send all applications to firstname.lastname@example.org.
-The winner will be announced during the second week of July, 2017.
+The winner will be announced during the second week of January, 2018.
+Select works will be published on our website.

 One of the cornerstones used in building America was the principle that everyone has certain inalienable rights.